proroklab/resilient-fusion/README.md

 ## Installation

 1. Install CARLA 0.9.11.
 Follow the instructions provided [here](https://carla.readthedocs.io/en/0.9.11/start_quickstart/#carla-installation).
-2. Clone this repo
+1. Clone this repo

     ```bash
     git clone <https://gitlab.developers.cam.ac.uk/cst/prorok-lab/resilient-fusion-nav.git>
     ```

+1. Download the pre-trained models via [this link](https://drive.google.com/drive/folders/1n9t5EK0yAcoHaN5q3uKjYBlKivHdwKl2?usp=sharing) and place them under backend/model.
+This folder should currently have 3 models, and hence should look like -- backend/model/cilrs, backend/model/late_fusion and backend/model/transfuser.
-3. Setup a virtual environment with `Python 3.7` using the provided `requirements.txt` file.
+1. Setup a virtual environment with `Python 3.7` using the provided `requirements.txt` file.
-4. Install Carlaviz at `resilient-fusion-nav/backend`.
+1. Install Carlaviz at `resilient-fusion-nav/backend`.
 This is an OPTIONAL step as the tool is not essential for the working of the toolkit.
 Carlaviz is a third-party tool that allows you to visualise the expected and actual trajectories of the ego vehicle.
 Installation instructions can be found [here](https://github.com/mjxu96/carlaviz/blob/master/docs/build.md).
 Note: Between step 1.1 and 1.2, you also need to execute `git fetch --all --tags`.

 ## Usage